fmacgill/Ass1/CodeBook.md

 The initial naming of column utilised prefixes (ie t,f), suffixes (X,Y,Z), camel case, brackets (), scores (-) and abreviations (ie. std, Freq)

+#### prefixes  t,f
-The prefixes  t,f are limited, domain typical abbreviations.
+are limited, domain typical abbreviations.
  .
 Is it worth expanding them?
  .
 Would the usuability increased?

 Choose to retain in present format, 2 options, commonly used in domain.

-The prefixes X.Y.Z
+#### sufffixes X.Y.Z
 No alternatives would improve usuablility.